arachnetech/homebridge-mqttthing/README.md

 Version 1.1.7
 + Allow temperature sensor current temperature range to be overriden (using minTemperature and maxTemperature)
 + Added confirmationIndicateOffline option
++ Moved history options from history to historyOptions object

 Version 1.1.6
 + Added history support for switch (thanks, @tobekas)